-NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 106th State Agricultural Convention, assembled through a virtual platform hosted in Trenton, New Jersey, in accordance with COVID-19 pandemic recommendations, on February 17, 2021, support the permanent protection of New Jersey's farmland through the Farmland Preservation Program.
+NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 107th State Agricultural Convention, assembled in Atlantic City on February 9-10, 2022, do hereby support the permanent protection of New Jersey's farmland through the Farmland Preservation Program.

-BE IT FURTHER RESOLVED, that we urge the SADC to continue its Planning Incentive Grant (PIG) program, which to date has resulted in the development of 18 county comprehensive farmland preservation plans and 45 municipal plans that address strategies not only to preserve farmland but also to sustain agriculture as an industry.
+BE IT FURTHER RESOLVED, that we urge the SADC to continue its Planning Incentive Grant (PIG) program, which to date has resulted in the development of 18 county comprehensive farmland preservation plans and 44 municipal plans that address strategies not only to preserve farmland but also to sustain agriculture as an industry.

-BE IT FURTHER RESOLVED, that we support the structure of those plans including one-, five- and 10-year goals that target the preservation of 24,000 acres at a cost of \$273 million in one year; 106,000 acres at a cost of \$1.17 billion over five years; and 199,000 acres at a total cost of \$213 billion over 10 years.
+BE IT FURTHER RESOLVED, that we support the structure of those plans including one-, five- and 10-year goals that target the preservation of 22,000 acres at a cost of \$242 million in one year; 97,000 acres at a cost of \$1.07 billion over five years; and 181,000 acres at a total cost of \$199 billion over 10 years.